Skip to content

 • Nothing manual — set it once, forget it.

-Ingest — manual, after merge
+Ingest — automatic, at merge time

 Project Groups — scope rules across related repos